Skip to main content

 Achieving 3 m³/(h·m²) consistently requires:

-At this level of airtightness, mechanical ventilation with heat recovery (MVHR) becomes essential to maintain indoor air quality and recover heat from exhaust air.
-The interaction between airtightness and ventilation strategy is critical to FHS compliance — see our Ventilation & Part F page for full details.
+At this level of airtightness, mechanical ventilation becomes essential to maintain indoor air quality.
+The FHS notional dwelling specifies dMEV (decentralised mechanical extract ventilation), though many builders choose MVHR for its heat recovery benefits.
+The interaction between airtightness and ventilation strategy is critical to FHS compliance.
+See our Ventilation & Part F page for full details.

 Heating Requirements